How to Create Effective Food Standard Operating Procedures

 You should also group related items.
 For example, when creating a restaurant audit checklist, include sanitation and hygiene practices in one area.

-Then, add timing where it matters, such as “every four hours” or “at the end of the shift.”
+Then, add timing where it matters, such as “clean the restroom every four hours” or “at the end of the shift.”
 This helps build habits and reduce errors.

 Although paper checklists help, they tend to get lost and are harder to manage.
 Consider using checklist app tools instead to generate digital to-do lists.
 These are easily accessible to multiple team members, even when they're in different locations.